aiegoo/documentation/_wiki/blog/2021-11-27-motion-planning-dashboard.md

 ## development process

 {: .note}
-The following itinerary includes only developer's steps for external sharing.
-Actual workloads will occur concurrently for the relevant process as the development progresses.
+The following milestones include only developer's steps for external sharing.
+Actual itinerary will occur concurrently for the relevant process and workloads as his development progresses.
 For example, the front-end page and Django db setup will start from the earlier stage, as well as adding styles to the UI/UX would too.

-Some of the technologies in pursuing this routes are assumed 'not tested', which means changes should follow, affecting all proposed components such as time, a necessity to outsource, or UI designs.
+Some of the technologies in pursuing this routes are assumed 'not tested', which means changes are highly likely to follow, affecting schedule and sourcing out of all proposed components such as time, a necessity to outsource, or UI designs.
 One example of this would be 'video streaming' and network infrastructure for latency and  concurrency.
-Please read my other **wiki** [mqtt_websocket](/2021-11-30-mqtt-websocket.html)
+Please read my other **wiki** [mqtt_websocket](/2021-11-30-mqtt-websocket.html) for options and issues raised by woowahan teams.

 > Main UI components